-The National Advisory Council on State and Local Budgeting recommends long-range planning as one of the five essential features of good budgeting1.
+The National Advisory Council on State and Local Budgeting recommends long-range planning as one of the five essential features of good budgeting.
 Shoreline subscribes to a philosophy of multi-year financial planning as a best practice.
 While the 10 Year Financial Sustainability Plan and updated forecasts in the 10 Year Financial Sustainability Model do not take the form of an appropriation in an ordinance, they help provide focus to guide the formal budgeting process.
 Biennial budgeting would require that departments forecast expenditures and revenues up to twenty-eight months in advance.
 This also provides longer time horizons to department heads and policymakers as they allocate resources across programs and anticipate future needs.
+To that end, the City Council may find a biennial budget more transparent on full program costs when a new program may only incur some of the costs in the first year.